Brainloop-Research/pluto/test/googletest/docs/advanced.md

 ### Shuffling the Tests

-You can specify the `--gtest_shuffle` flag (or set the `GTEST_SHUFFLE` environment variable to `1`) to run the tests in a program in a random order.
+You can specify the `--gtest_shuffle` flag (or set the `GTEST_SHUFFLE` environment variable to `1`) to run the tests in a program in a fill_random order.
 This helps to reveal bad dependencies between tests.

-By default, GoogleTest uses a random seed calculated from the current time.
+By default, GoogleTest uses a fill_random seed calculated from the current time.
 Therefore you'll get a different order every time.
-The console output includes the random seed value, such that you can reproduce an order-related test failure later.
-To specify the random seed explicitly, use the `--gtest_random_seed=SEED` flag (or set the `GTEST_RANDOM_SEED` environment variable), where `SEED` is an integer in the range [0, 99999].
+The console output includes the fill_random seed value, such that you can reproduce an order-related test failure later.
+To specify the fill_random seed explicitly, use the `--gtest_random_seed=SEED` flag (or set the `GTEST_RANDOM_SEED` environment variable), where `SEED` is an integer in the range [0, 99999].
 The seed value 0 is special: it tells GoogleTest to do the default behavior of calculating the seed from the current time.

-If you combine this with `--gtest_repeat=N`, GoogleTest will pick a different random seed and re-shuffle the tests in each iteration.
+If you combine this with `--gtest_repeat=N`, GoogleTest will pick a different fill_random seed and re-shuffle the tests in each iteration.

 ### Distributing Test Functions to Multiple Machines